 Best for: Microsoft-native enterprises looking to unify their data estate under one platform

 Microsoft Fabric launched in 2023 and has matured rapidly.
 It unifies data engineering, data science, warehousing, real-time analytics, and Power BI in a single SaaS product — with Copilot AI woven throughout.
+For enterprises already running Azure, Microsoft 365, and Power BI, Fabric reduces fragmentation significantly.

 Key features: OneLake unified storage · Copilot AI integration · Synapse Analytics · Power BI embedded · Real-Time Intelligence hub